The Lazy Song: Development and production

 In an interview with Sound on Sound, Ari Levine explained how they came up with the song "[It] was a very tough song to write, even though it is so simple.
 That song began one day when we were hanging around the studio and hadn't written a song for a few days and we were kind of burnt out and didn't feel like working.
 We felt lazy.
 'K'naan' was in the studio with us, and the four of us suddenly came up with this idea."
 He added, "After that we had a really hard time getting the groove and the drums to sit right.
 Once you have one piece of the puzzle, like when you realise that a drum track is good, you can add other things in after that."

 Bruno Mars affirmed that they were trying to be "magical and historic" thus creating a track "that was better than the Beatles".
 Due to the frustration of not being able to do so, Mars said "Today I don't feel like doing anything at all", which according to him was an eye-opener.
-In 2013, on the GQ Cover Story, the artist revealed that he didn't like the song.
+In 2013, on the GQ Cover Story, the artist revealed that he did not like the song.

 "The Lazy Song" was written by Mars, Philip Lawrence, Levine and K'naan, while production was handled by the former three production-team, the Smeezingtons.
 Levine and Mars played all the instruments on the track and recorded them.
 The former was also responsible for engineering the song at Levcon Studios in Los Angeles, California.
 Jash Negandhi (DJ Dizzy) was responsible for the scratching on the track.
 The single was mixed at Larrabee Sound Studios in Los Angeles, California by Manny Marroquin, while Christian Plata and Erik Madrid served as the assistants for mix.
 It was mastered by Stephen Marcussen at Marcussen Mastering in Hollywood, California.